Bosnia, Kosovo, and Serbia Criticized for Lagging in Green Energy Transition Plans

 Credit: Pixabay

 Bosnia, a major electricity exporter in the region, generates up to 60% of its power from coal, with the remainder primarily coming from hydro.
-While Bosnia's NECP sets a goal of a 43.6% share of renewable energy in its power production by 2030, the report highlights that detailed information on capacity scale, sectoral uptake, and comprehensive grid integration strategies are lacking.
+While Bosnia's NECP sets a goal of a 43.6% share of renewable energy in its power production by 2030, the report highlights that detailed information on capacity scale, sectoral uptake, and comprehensive integration strategies are lacking.

 In Kosovo, the NECP does not provide a comprehensive strategy for phasing out lignite, a type of soft coal abundant in the region.
 The report suggests that expectations for coal power plants to remain operational beyond 2040 indicate a critical gap in Kosovo's commitment to decarbonization.